Japanese destroyer Arashi: Early Operations

 With the start of WW2 for Japan on December 7 1941, Arashi escorted Admiral Kondō fleet, consisting of the battleships Kongō and Haruna and the heavy cruisers Takao and Atago, out of Japan for an invasion of Malaya, before departing on January 11 1942 to cover Malaya troop convoys.
 Arashi spent the rest of January escorting the fleet, and on February 15 she conducted shore bombardment to cover Japanese troop landings on the Dutch East Indies.
 From February 18-21, she escorted the fleet from Palau to Celebes, then on February 23 escorted them through operations in the Java Sea.

 After the successful capture of the Dutch East Indies, throughout early March Arashi was tasked to operate alongside her sistership Nowaki and ships of the Takao class cruisers in hunting down escaping allied ships attempted to retreat from the fallen territories.
-On March 1, she succeeded in this role when she and Nowaki together sank the Dutch merchant ships Tomohon and Pageri, and later in the day along with Nowaki and Takao sank the British minesweeper Scott Harley and the Dutch freighter Toradjo, before capturing the Dutch steamship Bintoehan.
-The next day, Arashi along with Nowaki and the heavy cruiser Maya tracked down the British destroyer HMS Stronghold and opened fire.
+On 1 March, Arashi succeeded in this role when she and Nowaki together sank the 983-ton freighter Tomohon and the 1,172-ton steamship Pageri.
+Later that day, Arashi and Nowaki sank the British minesweeper Scott Harley and the 981-ton motorship Toradja, before capturing the 1,020-ton steamship Bintoehan.
+The next day, Arashi and Nowaki first sank the 2,232-ton cargo ship Prominent, then joined the heavy cruiser Maya and tracked down the destroyer HMS Stronghold.
 Arashi closed to 2,000 yards from the destroyer, firing a total of 290 shells, while Nowaki fired 345 rounds and Maya fired 635.
-The combined damage quickly disabled Stronghold, destroyed all guns and torpedoes, and overwhelmed her with flooding and sank the destroyer.
-The day after that, Arashi and Nowaki located the fleeing gunboat USS Asheville.
-They opened fire with their 12.7 cm (5 in) guns and sank her in a one-sided massacre.
-Finally on March 4, Arashi with Nowaki and the heavy cruisers Maya, Takao, and Atago engaged an allied convoy departing for Australia.
-During the action, Arashi helped to sink the British oil tanker Francol, then assisted Atago in capturing the Dutch freighters Duymaer van Twist and Tjisaroea.
+The combined damage quickly disabled Stronghold, destroyed all guns and torpedoes, and overwhelmed her with flooding and sank the destroyer by the stern.
+The day after, Arashi and Nowaki located the fleeing gunboat USS Asheville.
+They opened fire and sank Asheville over a half hour, leaving only 1 survivor.
+Finally on 4 March, Arashi and Nowaki engaged an allied convoy departing for Australia, where Arashi helped to sink the 5,000-ton oil tanker Francol, then assisted the heavy cruiser Atago in capturing the freighters Duymaer van Twist (1,030 tons) and Tjisaroea (7,089 tons).

 From March 18 to April 3, Arashi escorted Atago for inspection duties on several recently captured Japanese occupied islands, then from the 4th to 18th, she and Nowaki escorted Atago to Yokosuka, and upon arriving back in Japan Arashi was drydocked for maintenance after seeing so much action, where she remained until the end of May.